 Each appointment will last for approximately half an hour, although please be aware that some conditions may take either a little longer or a little less time to treat.

 If you think that your condition is related to a particular activity or you would like a specific Osteopath to treat you (for example you may prefer a male or a female practitioner) please let us know at the time of booking your appointment.

 If you contact us early enough, we do our very best to provide same-day appointments although please bear in mind that at holiday times this may not be possible.

-An osteopathic treatment will last approximately half an hour and currently costs £45*.
+Each osteopathic treatment will be approximately half an hour and costs £50.

 All our Osteopaths are registered with the following governing bodies: